 There’s also the Maytree, a residential centre for anyone with suicidal thoughts.
 They offer a free 5 day stay in London.
 You’ll have a chance to talk about your feelings and thoughts without fear of judgement.

-I used to work there – It’s an intimate, warm environment where you’ll be able to connect to others in your situation.
+I used to work at the Maytree – It’s an intimate, warm environment where you’ll be able to connect with others in your situation.
 Call 020 7263 7070 or email firstname.lastname@example.org.

 Why therapy for depression is important